wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-email-addresses-lists-resources/includes/4-examine-address-book-policies.md

     Set-Mailbox -Identity laura@contoso.com -AddressBookPolicy " Address Book Policy A"
     ```

-You can also use a list of specific mailboxes, or you can filter mailboxes by different attributes to assign an ABP to multiple user mailboxes.<br>
+You can also use a list of specific mailboxes, or you can filter mailboxes by different attributes to assign an ABP to multiple user mailboxes.

  -  Change an ABP's settings.
 For example, if you want to replace the “OAB B” address book with “OAB A” in ABP “Address Book Policy A”, you would run the following command: